eric-p-hutchins/code-dream/README.md

 * Option for parsing a diff and using all the files mentioned in the diff

-* Add option for total time (in seconds, milliseconds, etc.) so that for creating output you can run 1 command and leave it alone to get a 5-minute clip or 10-minute clip, without having to keep track and quit manually

 * Support giving a list of files/directories (similar to `ls` or `git add`) so I can say `code-dream src/main.c src/code-dream-format-type.h` and get just those 2 files (or specify directories and get whatever is in those directories too)

-* Make a mode to just generate the output file without showing the realtime version on screen

 * Add ability to pass more options to gif and video output (bitrate, framerate, colors, etc.)